n-armstrong/fosc/README.md

 ```
 ![](./docs/img/music-maker-5.png)

-<br>Rhythm cells are repeated cyclically when the length of 'durations' is less than the length of 'divisions'.
+<br>Rhythm cells are repeated cyclically when the length of *durations* is less than the length of *divisions*.
 ```supercollider
 a = FoscMusicMaker();
 b = a.(durations: [1/4], divisions: #[1,1,1,1,1] !
 4);